Emergency Detection & Alert Service (EDAS)

 Detect, Alert and Call

 The Emergency Service (EDAS) takes user's health safety and protection to the next level.
-If a life-threatening condition is detected, it immediately triggers the EDAS to send SMS messages and call your family members and caregivers for first responders.
+If a possible emergency condition is detected, it immediately sends SMS messages and calls your family members and caregivers as first responders for intervention.

 If you need urgent assistance or feel very sick, just press the red SOS button on the Health Display and that will trigger the EDAS.